mastercomfig/mastercomfig/docs/os/windows.md

 # Windows

-# Disable gibs and blood completely (true low violence mode)
+## Disable gore

 Usually, configs use workarounds to hide models and some particles associates with gore.

-However, these do not prevent the spawning logic of gore and in some cases, still allow some particles to be shown or enable silly gibs.
+However, these do not prevent the spawning logic of gore and in some cases, still allow some particles to be shown, or enable silly gibs.
-What does block these is called [low violence mode](https://support.steampowered.com/kb_article.php?ref=5889-TIOV-0207).
+What does block all gore is called [low violence mode](https://support.steampowered.com/kb_article.php?ref=5889-TIOV-0207).
 Normally, this is only able to used by certain accounts in specific restricted countries.

-On Windows only, you can disable gibs and blood completely through the registry.
+On Windows only, you can enable low violence mode through the registry.

 1. Open `regedit.exe`
 2. Navigate to the registry folder: `HKEY_CURRENT_USER\Software\Valve\Source\tf\Settings`